xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Homework

  * Feb.
+15, 2023
+   * Watch [this](https://youtu.be/E6P67pjf8Jc) video to review how to use tangent line approximation.
+   * Continue to work on Activity 1.8.3.
+We will discuss this on Thursday.
+   * Start working on Week 6 Assignmment in WileyPLUS.

+ * Feb.
 14, 2023
    * Complete Week 5 Assignment in WileyPLUS.
    * The goals for Friday's quiz are 4,5,6,7,8,9.